What Is Bisexuality?

 Here is one definition:

-Bisexuality is the potential to feel attracted to and to engage in sexual and/or romantic relationships with people of more than one sex or gender.
+Bisexuality is the potential to feel sexual and/or romantic attracted to people of more than one gender.
 A bisexual person may not be equally attracted to men and women.
 The degree of attraction to any gender can be fluid and may change over time.
 Bisexuality does not prescribe a binary gender model to attraction.
 Bisexual people can be attracted to people across the spectrum of gender identities.
 Bisexuals can also identify across the spectrum of gender identities.

-Bisexuals, like all people, have a wide variety of relationships.
-Sexual involvement with both a man and a woman at the same time is not necessary for all bisexuals or to identify as bisexual.
-Just like anyone else, bisexuals may be single, have one partner or have more than one partner.
+Bisexuals, like all people, have a wide variety of relationship styles.
+Just like anyone else, bisexuals may be single, have one partner, or have more than one partner.
 They may be monogamous, non-monogamous, or celibate.